-BU 410 New Venture 3 cr.
+BU 410 New Venture Management

 This course completes the study of owning, operating and managing a small enterprise.
 Through the use of case studies, emphasis is placed on planning the product or service, screening opportunities, developing financial projections, obtaining capital and managing growth.
 The issues surrounding business dissolution are also discussed.
+Prerequisite: BU 303.